whitecell-dev/AXIS/README.md

     Want to skip the manual paste?

-Try the official CALYX-PY Bootloader GPT
-Paste your rules, data, or logic — and build from there.
+Try the official CALYX-PY Bootloader GPT Paste your rules, data, or logic — and build from there.
 🤔 Skeptical?

-We are too.
-So we wrote README.rebuttal.md
+We are too.So we wrote [README.rebuttal.md](https://github.com/whitecell-dev/CALYX-PY/blob/main/README.rebuttal.md)

-...and the 95 Theses of CALYX — as nailed to the Wittenberg Door of modern Python.
+...and the 95 Theses of CALYX — [as nailed to the Wittenberg Door of modern Python.](https://github.com/whitecell-dev/CALYX-PY/blob/main/The95ThesesofCALYX-PY.md)

 Tags: yaml validation AI no-install cli minimal agent logic reasoning